 Cost: Typically the lowest cost baseball cleats you can purchase

-Molded plastic pegs are more affordable and long-lasting than metal ones but provide less traction.
+Molded plastic cleats are more affordable and long-lasting than metal ones but provide less traction.
 Many players just starting out or playing for fun will be more comfortable and forgiving.
 They are often utilized in soft or muddy situations and juvenile leagues.